ligolang/ligo-mirror/vendors/LexerLib/README.md

     let status = (Preprocessor_CLI.status :> status)
 ```

-Therfore, we use explicit structural subtyping on polymorphic variant
+Therefore, we use explicit structural subtyping on polymorphic variant
 types to initialise our `status` with that made by the CLI of the
 preprocessor.
 Next: